 I recommend you use YouTube in 2 ways:

 - Entertainment: if you usually watch English travel bloggers, why not try watching Антон Птушкин or Орёл и Решка?
-Anything that you can watch in English, is available in Russian.
+Virtually any type of content you can watch in English, is available in Russian.
 The only downside is that only the big channels have English subtitles.
 So this option is better suited for advanced learners.

-It’s also free, and most of the content there cannot be found at any other places.
-YouTube should have a place in every Russian learner’s daily regime.
+It’s also free, and most of the content there cannot be found in any other place online.
+So YouTube should have a place in every Russian learner’s daily regime.

 Memrise is an app like Duolingo.
 It also works through repetition of words, together with a score system.